Capstone-24-25/vignette-anomaly-detection/README.md

 scripts - a folder containing separate Jupyter notebooks and Python files used

-vignette-anomaly.ipynb - the primary vignette document, which is a combined Jupyter notebook containing all integrated code, results, and analyses
+vignette-anomaly.ipynb - the primary vignette document, which is a combined Jupyter notebook containing all integrated code, results, and analyses.
+This document also functions as a script with line annotations that replicates all the results shown, assuming that the user's environment have the datasets loaded properly

 Vignette_Presentation.pdf - a PowerPoint presentation of the Vignette ideas, analyses, results, and applications